Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Romantic relationships have much to teach adolescents about communication, emotion, empathy, identity, and (for some couples) sex.
 While these lessons can often provide a valuable foundation for long-term relationships in adulthood, they are also important contributors to growth, resilience, and happiness in the teen years.

-In adolescence, having a girlfriend or boyfriend can boost one's confidence.
+In adolescence, having a romantic partner can boost one's confidence.
 When relationships are characterized by intimacy and good communication, youth are happier with themselves.
 Young people value the support, trust, and closeness they experience in romantic relationships.
 In fact, teens have more conflicts with their parents and peers than with romantic partners, though conflict within romantic relationships increases with age.
-Spending time together in activities that both partners enjoy is very important to young couples.
+Spending time together doing activities that both partners enjoy is very important to young couples.
 When this dimension of intimacy is missing, relationships often come to an end.

 Of course, relationships can have down sides too.
 Entering the world of relationships almost inevitably leads to the emotionally vulnerable experience of breaking up.
 For youth who are more sensitive to rejection, breaking up can trigger a dive into self-doubt and despair.
 Low-quality relationships that are characterized by a lack of trust, constant conflict, and dating violence can also leave young people prey to depression and anxiety.